Trip Server 2

 The application can optionally be built with the --enable-tui configure option to include an interactive TUI which can be used to create an initial admin user.

 1. Download and install the Final Cut library.
 Note when building Final Cut for Linux, to enable mouse support you need to also install the gpm library.
-If you need to install additional libraries to fix a failed build, re-run Final Cut's configure script so that it re-configures the build to use the libraries.
+If you need to install additional libraries to fix a failed build, re-run Final Cut's configure script so that it re-configures the build to use those libraries.

 On Debian 11 (Bullseye), install the following packages: